6 Week Challenge

-Anyone is welcome to participate in the 6 Week Challenge, independent of whether they use Twitter or not.
+You do not have to use Twitter in order to participate in the 6 Week Challenge.
 However, this awesome stats page relies on people posting updates in tweets.
 In other words, if you want to be part of the highscore, you have to have a Twitter user name.
 (You do not need to install any software and you do not have to spend your life reading Twitter.)

 Register

-If you want to participate without being tracked on this website, you may register by posting in the August 6 Week Challenge thread at HTLAL.
+If you want to participate without being tracked on this website, you may register by posting in a 6 Week Challenge thread at HTLAL.

 The exact wording and the order doesn't matter at all, just the tags.

-2. #German (or another language) to indicate your target language for the month (required).
-Only one language can be your target, because the idea of the 6 Week Challenge is to make giant progress in one language.
+- #German (or another language) to indicate your target language for the month (required).
+Only one language can be your target and your level must be below intermediate, because the idea of the 6 Week Challenge is to make giant progress in one language.
 However, the bot can register the maintenance work you do on other languages as well.

 The bot will reply to confirm your registration or to confirm your score.
 However, due to the nature of Twitter, you will only see the bot's replies if you look at your "Mentions" or if you're following @6WCBot.